NervanaSystems/ngraph-tf/README.md

         pip install -U python/dist/ngraph-0.5.0-py2.py3-none-linux_x86_64.whl

-### Option 2: Use the Build nGraph bridge from source using TensorFlow source
+### Option 2: Build nGraph bridge from source using TensorFlow source

-To run unit tests, or if you are planning to contribute, install the nGraph bridge using the TensorFlow source tree.
+To run unit tests, or if you are planning to contribute, install the nGraph bridge using the TensorFlow source tree as follows:

 #### Prepare the build environment